microsoft/powerplatform-vscode/README.md

 ## Contributing

-**PRE-RELEASE SOFTWARE.**

-This project will welcome contributions and suggestions in the near future.
-But in this early preview stage, we're not ready for contributions.
+This project will welcome contributions in the near future.
+At this stage, we're not ready for contributions, but do welcome your suggestions via this repository's issue tracker.

 See details in [CONTRIBUTING](CONTRIBUTING.md)